himotoyoshi/carray/guides/users/06_views.md

 ```

 There are a few more specialised view classes (`CAReduce`, `CAWindow`,
-`CAMapping`, `CAFake`, `CAField`, `CABitarray`, `CABitfield`, `CAObject`,
+`CAMapping`, `CAFake`, `CAField`, `CABitarray`, `CABitfield`, `CAObject`)
-`CAUnboundRepeat`) which you may encounter when using advanced features such as
+which you may encounter when using advanced features such as window scans,
-window scans, fixed-size record fields, sub-byte storage, or unbound broadcast
+fixed-size record fields, or sub-byte storage.
+These follow the same rule:
-tools.
-These follow the same rule: they are views onto data they do not own, so
+they are views onto data they do not own, so
 writing through them updates the source.

 An entity — a real, data-owning array — has class `CArray` (or, for a